isomerpages/moe-nationaljc/resources/events/_posts/2022-12-21-post-S1 Registration 2023.md

 ---
 ### S1 Registration 2023

-Students who are Posted to NJC for 2023: S1 Registration

 **Students who are Posted to NJC for 2023: S1 Registration**

 Congratulations on the posting of your child to National Junior College!